damienfirerock/gamefi-tokens/README.md

-This is a small repo to make interactions with a multisig wallet more user-friendly.
+This is a small repo to demonstrate how to claim from a Merkle Airdrop Smart Contract from the frontend.
-It should allow users to:

-- Confirm/Revoke/Execute transactions via Metamask
-- Send Confirm/Revoke/Execute signatures to the backend for a wallet to execute the transactions on behalf of the user
-- Show relevant details of current/past transactions

 ## Getting Started